 Contributions to a CESA are not tax-deductible.
 A CESA can be used to save for tuition at either a public or private school.
 Funds can be used, tax-free, to pay for qualified education expenses such as tuition and fees, textbooks, and room and board.
 Funds which are used for non-education expenses are subject to a 10% penalty and treated as regular taxable income to the beneficiary.

 The beneficiary must use the funds in their CESA by age 30.
 Should they choose not to, certain eligible family members can be designated as the beneficiary.

 A CESA lets you choose how the money is invested.
-You can spread it across stocks, mutual funds, share certificates, and share accounts to match risk vs. return ratio you feel comfortable with.
+You can spread it across stocks, mutual funds, certificates of deposit (CDs), and share accounts to match risk vs. return ratio you feel comfortable with.
 Be sure to watch for fees that come with some investments as these can diminish the account's growth.

 529 Plans are also referred to as Qualified Tuition Programs.
 There are no income limitations for contributing to 529 Plans, and the maximum amounts that may be contributed per beneficiary are fairly high.
 The account remains in the contributor's name, so it has less of an effect on a student's ability to qualify for financial aid than some other college savings options.
 The beneficiary of the 529 Plan can be changed easily, and doesn't require a transfer of the account.

 Funds can be used only for higher education expenses, such as tuition, books, and room and board.
 Generally, a 10% penalty must be paid if funds are used for non-education purposes, however there are some exceptions which can be found in this IRS publication.